opencog/atomspace-bridge/README.md

 * Both the read and the update of the SQL tables is provided.

 We're calling this "automapping" but it could also be called a "Foreign Data Interface" (FDI) to the AtomSpace.
+Perhaps the best name would have been `atomspace-bridge`, since its a "data bridge", connecting the SQL and AtomSpace worlds.

 At this time, only Postgres is supported.